Keep Your Team Happy: 9 Budget-Friendly Ways to Improve Your Office’s Break Room

 They say breakfast is the most important meal of the day and nothing says breakfast quite like a bowl of cereal.

 If you do go the cereal bar option, consider buying cereals in bulk direct from manufacturers or through wholesalers.
 You’ll also need a refrigerator that houses a variety of milk options to account for dietary constraints.
+For other snacks, you can use an office snack delivery to stock up on healthy options.

 2. Always Offer Free Coffee